Car Insurance in Houston, Texas [Rates + Comparison Guide]

 In addition to the crime rate, we’ve added Neighborhood Scout’s chances of becoming a victim summary.
 One in 96 people may encounter a violent crime, while one in 24 may encounter a property crime in Houston.
 Compared to the state average, Houston appears to be a city where residents encounter crime more than other cities.

 It’s not because Houston is a bad city.
-Due to the city’s population size, the rate of crime is likely to happen more so than a smaller town in Texas.
+Due to the city’s population size, the rate of crime is likely to happen more so than in a smaller town in Texas.

 How is traffic in Houston?